Calmarius/pl2019_3/README.md

 - **ToInteger**: It returns 0.
 - **ToFloat**: It returns 0.0.
 - **ToString**: It converts each child node to string and then concatenates these strings as a result.
 - **Evaluate**: It iterates over child nodes and evaluate each of them.
-The evaluation of the last node will be the result.
+The evaluation of the last node is the result.
 However the trick is that each of the nodes are being evaluated receives the loop iterator, so they can fetch or evaluate more nodes (their arguments basically).
 - **Evaluate all**: It this is an operation specific to the group nodes.
 It does something similar that the Evaluate method does, but instead of just returning the result of the last evaluation it returns an new group node that contains the results of all evaluations that took place during the iteration.

 ## Argument iterators